 California Jury Instruction (CACI) 3920 defines “loss of consortium” as “the loss of love, companionship, comfort, care, assistance, protection, affection, society, and moral support; and the loss of the enjoyment of sexual relations or the ability to have children.”

-Loss of consortium entitles the plaintiff to recover non-economic compensatory damages.
-These are subjective damages to compensate for the loss of the spouse’s or partner’s companionship and regular relations.
+Loss of consortium entitles you to recover non-economic compensatory damages.
+These are subjective damages to compensate for the loss of your spouse’s or partner’s companionship and regular relations.

-Recovery does not include economic losses such as the injured spouse’s lost earning capacity or the medical bills of either party.2 In this respect, damages for loss of consortium are similar to damages for pain and suffering in California.
+Recovery does not include economic losses such as your injured spouse’s lost earning capacity or the medical bills of either party.
+1 2 In this respect, damages for loss of consortium are similar to damages for pain and suffering in California.

-In California, there are four elements a spouse (or registered domestic partner)3 needs to prove in a “loss of consortium” lawsuit:
+In California, there are four elements that you need to prove in a “loss of consortium” lawsuit:

-- The spouse or partner was injured by someone else’s negligence or other wrongful act.
+- Your spouse or partner was injured by someone else’s negligence or other wrongful act.

-- The plaintiff and the injured person were lawfully married or had a valid registered domestic partnership at the time of the injury.
+- You and the injured person were lawfully married or had a valid registered domestic partnership at the time of the injury.

-- The plaintiff suffered the loss of his or her spouse’s or partner’s consortium.
+- You suffered the loss of your spouse’s or partner’s consortium.

-- Such loss resulted from the defendant’s wrongful act.4
+- Such loss resulted from the defendant’s wrongful act.3 4

 To help you better understand California’s “loss of consortium” law our California personal injury lawyers discuss, below: